-First, we might introduce additional constraints which can be ranked higher than NOJUMP: COMPLEX, which rules out tritonal contours, and MAX(L), which rules out delinking of an input [L].
+Like LEFT FAITH, there are possibly two more constraints which can be ranked higher than NoCP: \COMPLEX, which rules out tritonal contours, and MAX(L), which rules out delinking of an input [L].
 But can these even generate the right outputs?
-Consider again the input (ka) /LH-LH-LH/.
-The desired output LH-HL-HL has one violation of NOJUMP which, as seen in (62c) is motivated by COMPLEX.
-However, the incorrect output LH-LH-HL also has one violation of NOJUMP and is more faithful to the input.
-Why, then, is the latter not the correct output?
+The input (ka) /LH-LH-LH/ and a wide range of possible outputs are displayed in (63).